black-parrot/black-parrot/docs/bedrock_uarch_guide.md

 level.

-The microcode source files in the assembler source directory tree provide examples of source code implementing the EI, MSI, and MESI coherence protocols.
+The microcode source files in the assembler source directory tree provide examples of source code implementing the EI, MSI, MESI, and MOESIF coherence protocols.
 You can find them in the bp\_me/src/asm/src/microcode/cce/ directory of the repository.